Functional Programming in Python: When and How to Use It

 map(<f>, <iterable>, <iterable>, ..., <iterableₙ>)

-map(<f>, <iterable1>, <iterable2>, ..., <iterablen>) applies <f> to the elements in each <iterablei> in parallel and returns an iterator that yields the results.
+In this example, map(<f>, <iterable1>, <iterable2>, ..., <iterablen>) applies <f> to the elements in each <iterablei> in parallel and returns an iterator that yields the results.

 The number of <iterablei> arguments specified to map() must match the number of arguments that <f> expects. <f> acts on the first item of each <iterablei>, and that result becomes the first item that the return iterator yields.
-Then <f> acts on the second item in each <iterablei>, and that becomes the second yielded item, and so on.
+Then, <f> acts on the second item in each <iterablei>, and that becomes the second yielded item, and so on.

-An example should help clarify:
+A detailed example should help clarify:

 Python

->>> def f(a, b, c):
+>>> def add_three(a, b, c):

 ... return a + b + c